-Finally, while these stories are stories of infant trauma gone real bad, they aren’t stories around toxic shaming practice, repeated physical or sexual abuse, or even the lesser known talked about causes of trauma and boundary rupture such as forcing your child to kiss their grandma when they don’t want to or bribing them so they eat their vegetables (seriously, it may seem like nonsense to some, but even this last point will make a kid feel unsafe, disrespected, and misattuned with which will lead to problems later in life).
+Finally, while these stories are stories of infant trauma gone real bad, they aren’t stories around toxic shaming practice, repeated physical or sexual abuse, or even the lesser known and talked about causes of trauma and boundary rupture, such as forcing your child to kiss their grandma when they don’t want to, or bribing them so they eat their vegetables (seriously, it may seem like nonsense to some, but even this last point will make a kid feel unsafe, disrespected and misattuned, which will lead to problems later in life).

 Put another way, most people tend to think stories like the ones I’m about to share happen as a result of intense and repeated abuse growing up, or severe neglect, but it’s not that simple.
 Not that simple at all.

 We now know what to do to heal and treat early and developmental trauma!!
 Thankfully I’ve been blessed to learn with THE BEST in the world, and next week I will be releasing a long-form interview I did with one of my mentors, Kathy Kain who, along with our colleague, Stephen Terrell, is leading the way so we can all become much more trauma informed when it comes to early and developmental hurts and harms.